 Here is the current reading list (the first two are the required textbooks; the second one is free online):

 You may find some useful topic ideas in: Goertzel et al, Software Security Assurance State of the Art Report, May 2007.

 The textbook "Secure Programming with Static Analysis" is available for free online through GMU's Safari Books account.
 Go to the GMU library e-Books@Mason page, click "Safari Books Online", enter your GMU email username/password, and search for the title of the book.

 You must be able to write programs.
 This is a practical class for developing programs, and you'll have a programming project as part of the class.

-You must be able to read and understand programs in both Java and C. The principles are language-independent, but I have to pick some languages so we can discuss specific examples.
-Java and C are two of the top programming languages according to the TIOBE programming community index; using both lets us examine a variety of real-world issues with widely-used languages.
-In particular, C lets us examine issues that can only occur in memory-unsafe languages (e.g., C, C++, and Objective-C), while Java lets us examine issues that can still occur in memory-safe languages.
+You must be able to read and understand programs in both Java and C. The principles are language-independent, but I have to pick some languages so we can work out examples.
+Java and C are the top two programming languages according to the TIOBE programming community index for January 2013; using both lets us examine a variety of real-world issues.
 Some students have had success learning C simultaneously, but plan to spend a lot of extra time if you do that.
-You’ll need to be able to understand both Java and C code for the mid-term exam, and I can’t be a language tutor.
+You'll need to be able to understand both Java and C code for the mid-term exam, and I can't be a language tutor.